Dispersive Corrections to the Born Approximation in Elastic Electron-Nucleus Scattering in the Intermediate Energy Regime: Results

 \section{Results}

 Table~\ref{table:qeff} lists the kinematics of the LEDEX experiment inside the first diffraction minimum of $^{12}$C that correspond to 4-momentum transfers $q$ of 1.85~${\rm fm}^{-1}$ and 1.82~${\rm fm}^{-1}$ ($q_{eff}$ of 1.82~${\rm fm}^{-1}$ and 1.81~${\rm fm}^{-1}$) for (362~MeV, $61^\circ$) and (685~MeV, $30.5^\circ$), respectively.
 The corresponding measured elastic cross sections are given in Table~\ref{table:xsec} and are found to be: $(3.26 \pm 0.28) \times 10^{-8}~{\rm fm}^2/{\rm sr}$ for 362~MeV and $(2.35 \pm 0.11) \times 10^{-7}~{\rm fm}^2/{\rm sr}$ for 685~MeV.
-They were compared to static cross sections calculated from a Fourier-Bessel (FB) parameterization extracted from the LEDEX data that is found to be almost identical to the one from Offermann \textit{et al.}~\cite{Offermann:1991ft}: the agreement is within 0.1\% and the corresponding FB parameters are listed in Table~\ref{table:FB_param}.
-A forthcoming paper on the Boron radius~\cite{Kabir:2018} discusses in more details the validity of this parameterization.
+They were compared to static cross sections calculated from a Fourier-Bessel (FB) parameterization extracted from the LEDEX data that is found to be almost identical to the one from Offermann et al.~\cite{Offermann:1991ft} and the agreement is within 0.1\%.
+A forthcoming paper on the Boron radius~\cite{Kabir:2015} discusses in more details the validity of this parameterization.

-The results of this analysis was also compared to the world data (see Fig.~\ref{fig:dispersive_results}.
+The results of this analysis were also compared to the world data (see Fig.~\ref{fig:dispersive_results}.
 Note that $\sigma ^{FB}_{stat}$ is replaced by $\sigma _{stat}$ to keep the text coherent throughout this document).
-A first order (solid line) and second order (dashed line) polynomial fits (see Table~\ref{table:fit}) predict deviations at 1~GeV of 28.89\% and 32.22\%, respectively (average of 30.56\%).
+From a first order (solid line) and a second order (dashed line) polynomial fits (see Table~\ref{table:fit}), extrapolations {indicate} deviations at 1~GeV of 28.9\% and 32.2\%, respectively (average of 30.6\%).
+One pseudo-data point from the average of the fit functions is also shown at 1~GeV with a 3\% error bar (which is a reasonable systematic error for an elastic peak cross section measurement at Jefferson lab for this energy).

 The theoretical prediction from Friar and Rosen~\cite{Friar:1974bn} on the size of dispersive effects in the first diffraction minimum of $^{12}$C is shown in Fig.~\ref{fig:FriarRosen} for 374.5~MeV and 747.2~MeV where the inclusion of dispersive corrections $\sigma _{stat+disp}$ is compared to the cross section $\sigma _{stat}$ obtained from a static charge distribution: the expected (constant) 2\% predicted discrepancy is clearly not reproducing the magnitude and energy dependence behavior seen in the data.